saychelsea11/Predicting-Housing-Prices-Using-Linear-Regression/README.md

 # Contents

-1. **Data**: Consists of a link to the actual dataset.
+1. **Data**: Consists of the test and train data as well as the data description in a text file.

-2. **Notebooks**: Contains the Python Jupyter Notebooks used for cleaning, analysis and modeling.
-More details regarding the notebooks are in the directory itself.
+2. **Jupyter notebooks and results**: Contains the Python Jupyter Notebook used for cleaning, analysis and modeling.
+Also contains a link to the Kaggle kernel.

-3. **Reports**: Contains all the documentation for the project including a detailed report and presentation slides.